Skellz64/Old-MC-Coordinates/README.md

 - highlight and right click on the version.jar you are using (ex: <code style="color : gray">a1.1.2_01.jar</code>)
 - after right click, you can choose <code style="color : gray">Open with WinRAR</code>
 - with the jar open, also open the downloaded coords.zip
-- move the single <code style="color : gray">.class</code> file from coords zip to the opened version.jar.
+- move the single <code style="color : gray">.class</code> file from coords.zip to the opened version.jar.
 - Press <code style="color : gray">OK</code> , done!
 Relaunch Betacraft v1.0 and play.